n1i9c9k9/custom-script-live-logic/README.md

 - **Record Clip**: Press buttons 1 to 4 to record a new clip to the according track
 - **Stop Clip**: Hold down buttons 1 to 4 to stop a playing clip in the according track
 - **Delete Clip**: Double click buttons 1 to 4 to delete a clip in the according track
 - **Increment Bank**: Click button 6 to go up one bank.
 When incremented once, the buttons 1 to 4 now refer to the tracks 2 to 5.
+Press and hold button 6 to go up four banks immediately.
 - **Decrement Bank**: Click button 5 to go down one bank.
 When you had selected tracks 2 to 5 before, buttons 1 to 4 now refer again to the first four tracks.
+Press and hold button 5 to go down four banks immediately.

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.